jumanji1310/ECE4078_Lab_2022_Team106/Week06-07/README.txt

 ### Notes ###
+- Download yolo-phy.pt from here https://drive.google.com/file/d/1gHooid_QF7BXJ4egS8WPjlGw1MkBhu3t/view?usp=sharing
+- Download yolo-sim.py from here https://drive.google.com/file/d/1-wSqR_y7in-RNGYUgSS7_4AfK6efEvUe/view?usp=sharing
-- yolo-phy.pt and yolo-sim.pt are in the Week06-07 Folder
+- yolo-phy.pt and yolo-sim.pt should be placed in the Week06-07 Folder
 - detector.py, TargetPoseEst and operate.py has been changed.
 - param folder has been split into sim and physical
+- catkin_ws and ECE4078_Lab_2022_Team106 should be in home

 ## IMPORTANT for MARKING ##
 - Images must be taken from operate.py using "p" and "n" to generate necessary text files otherwise